wheelercj/pzq/README.md

    2. Create a virtual environment, such as with `py -3.10 -m venv venv` or `python3.10 -m venv venv`.
    3. [Activate the virtual environment](https://python.land/virtual-environments/virtualenv).
 4. Use `pip install -r requirements.txt` to install the app's dependencies.
-5. If you will edit the app, use `pip install -r requirements-dev.txt` to install the development dependencies.
+5. If you will edit the app's code, use `pip install -r requirements-dev.txt` to install the development dependencies.
-6. If you will make commits, run `pre-commit install` to set up the git [pre-commit](https://pre-commit.com/) hooks.
+6. If you will make Git commits, run `pre-commit install` to set up the Git [pre-commit](https://pre-commit.com/) hooks.
 7. Run the app with `py src/zq` or `python3 src/zq`.

 ## keyboard shortcuts